 - Commissions: Etsy also charges sellers transaction fees, which are commissions of 3.5% of the total amount for every sale made on the platform.
 As the payment is processed by Etsy, the company gets its percentage and sends the seller the rest of the money;

 - Advertisements: Sellers can advertise their items or shops on the platform.
 The ads are charged on a cost-per-click (CPC) basis;

 - Subscriptions: All Etsy’s users have the Etsy Standard suite of tools to help them manage their shops and products.
 But the company offers a premium option, Etsy Plus, with some extra tools.
 The subscription fee is $10 per month;

 - Pattern: Sellers can build a personalized website to sell their products inside and beyond the platform.
 But the Pattern shop is free only for the first 30 days.
 After this period, Etsy charges $15 per month;

 - Payment processing: Some sellers are eligible to use Etsy Payments, which provides different methods to facilitate the purchase, such as credit/debit cards, gift cards, online wallets, and coupons.
 Etsy charges a fee for each kind of transaction, which varies according to the total amount of the sale and the country it takes place;

 - Currency conversion: When converting the sale to the seller’s chosen currency, Etsy charges a percentage of 2.5% of the entire product amount.

 How Etsy Works

-- After receiving their goods, buyers can rate the sellers write a review over the product.
+- After receiving their goods, buyers can rate the sellers, and write a review about the product.
 This enhances the experience for the next buyers.

 At first sight, Etsy is a regular e-commerce marketplace, which sells goods and earns revenue from commissions — like a lot of others.
 In spite of that, this simple business model has some special features, that make it exclusive: